Home iOS Deferred Deep Link Implementation (Swift)

 </html>

-The actual principle summary is: in HomeViewController viewDidLoad, add SFSafariViewController to stealthily load the loadCookie.html page.
-The loadCookie.html page reads and checks the previously stored cookies, if any, reads and clears them, then uses window.location.href to call, triggering the URL Scheme mechanism.
+The actual principle is summarized as follows: add an SFSafariViewController to HomeViewController viewDidLoad to secretly load the loadCookie.html page.
+The loadCookie.html page checks and reads the previously stored cookies, clears them if found, and then uses window.location.href to trigger the URL Scheme mechanism.

-So the corresponding callback handling will return to AppDelegate in func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) -> Bool for processing.
+So the corresponding callback processing will return to func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) in AppDelegate.

 Done!
 Summary:

 If you find it cumbersome, you can directly use branch.io or Firebase Dynamic without reinventing the wheel.
-Here, due to customized interfaces and some complex requirements, we had to build it ourselves.
+Here, it’s because of interface customization and some complex requirements that we have to build it ourselves.

-iOS=9 users are already very rare, so unless necessary, you can directly ignore them; using the clipboard method is fast and efficient, and with the clipboard, the link doesn’t have to be opened with Safari!
+iOS 9 users are already very rare, so you can ignore it if it’s not necessary; using the clipboard method is fast and efficient, and using the clipboard means you don’t have to limit the links to be opened in Safari!

 ===